Warwick Stacey: Politics

 Stacey has written for Spectator Australia and has been described by David Flint as "long prominent in the defence of our constitutional monarchy".

 Stacey was a candidate in the 2017 New England by-election for the Seniors United Party of Australia.
 He came 16th place with 0.39% of the vote.

-Stacey was elected to the Senate at the 2025 federal election, to a six-year term beginning on 1 July 2025.
-He was One Nation's lead Senate candidate in New South Wales.
+At the 2025 federal election, Stacey was the lead Senate candidate for One Nation in New South Wales and was elected for a six-year term, beginning on 1 July 2025.

-Stacey resigned from the Senate on 19 August 2025, having only sat in Parliament for two sitting weeks.
-Stacey's resignation was due to personal health issues, which he stated would prevent him from dedicating himself to the role of a senator.
-His resignation made him the fourth-shortest-serving member of the Parliament of Australia in history and the shortest-serving MP or senator in the 21st century.
+Stacey resigned from the Senate on 19 August 2025, having only attended Parliament for two sitting weeks.
+He said his resignation was due to personal health problems, which would prevent him from dedicating himself to the role of a senator.
+His resignation made him the fourth-shortest-serving member of the Parliament of Australia, and the shortest-serving MP or senator in the 21st century.

-In September 2025, One Nation announced that they would appoint Sean Bell, a former political advisor to Pauline Hanson, as Stacey's successor.
+In September 2025, One Nation announced that it would appoint Sean Bell, a former political advisor to Pauline Hanson, as Stacey's successor.